MattBannVan/me/README.md

 # Digital Clone Web Application

 ## Overview
 This repository contains the source code for a web-based digital clone application.
 The system features a 3D avatar that replicates the user's physical appearance, voice, and personality.
-It includes an admin GUI for continuous knowledge ingestion and agentic capabilities for executing tasks like email communication and image generation.
+It includes an admin GUI for continuous knowledge ingestion and a orchestration command center.
+A page highlighting some of the more memorable moments chatting with AI and interactive video clips with Matt Bannon are some ways to explore Matt Bannon Online.

 ## Core Features
 * **3D Interactive Avatar:** Real-time lip-sync and expressive animations synced to audio.